jeromefellus-sekoia/meshroom/docs/tutorial.md

 meshroom add myedr
 ```

 Each call will prompt you for the required secrets and settings.
-At this stage, nothing is sent yet to the actual tenants, meshroom only create the `instances/sekoia/mysekoia/...` files and write all secrets to `secrets.gpg`, ready for `meshroom up`
+At this stage, nothing is submitted yet to the actual tenants, meshroom only created the `instances/sekoia/mysekoia/...` files and wrote all secrets to `secrets.gpg`, ready for calling `meshroom up`

-Now, let's **plug** both products, so that sekoia can consume myedr's events and myedr can execute sekoia's queries for threat searches.
+Now, let's **plug** both products, so that mysekoia can consume myedr's events and myedr can execute mysekoia's queries for threat searches.

 ```bash
 meshroom plug myedr mysekoia events meshroom plug mysekoia myedr search_threat
 ```

 Oh no !
-Meshroom CLI tells us that it can't find a integration for the trigger side of the second plug.
+Meshroom CLI tells us that it can't find an integration for the trigger side of the second plug.
 Indeed, we've defined how to setup a myedr plugin to execute threat searches, but no Sekoia.io integration to actually trigger it from Sekoia.

 Let's fix that